Let’s face it, MensLine Australia wouldn’t exist if mental health was easy.

 Don’t be that guy.

 If something is bothering you, do something sensible about it now, before it becomes something bigger.
-Pick up the phone or log in and talk it over.

 You’ll feel much better afterwards.